balfieri/flightplan/README.md

     fp.py               -- the main program
-    Aircraft.py         -- performance characteristics of various types of aircraft and overrides for specific tail numbers (feel free to augment this file) Geodisic.py         -- computes great-circle distance and course between any two points on earth (and related things) MagVar.py           -- computes magnetic variation at any point on Earth on a given date
+    Aircraft.py         -- performance characteristics of various types of aircraft and overrides for specific tail numbers (feel free to augment this file) Geodisic.py         -- computes great-circle distance and course between any two points on earth (and related things) MagVar.py           -- computes magnetic variation at any point on Earth for a given date

 I will show run lines later once this is done.